-IIT Delhi revalidated the Risk Assessment Study and site specific clean-up standard; National Botanical Research Institute, Lucknow, studied the impact on trees and preservation of trees; and the Centre for Soil and Water Conservation Research and Training Institute, Ooty, studied the impact on soil and soil erosion.
+IIT Delhi revalidated the Risk Assessment Study and site specific clean-up standard; National Botanical Research Institute, Lucknow, studied the impact on trees and preservation of trees; and the Central Soil and Water Conservation Research & Training Institute, Ooty, studied the impact on soil and soil erosion.

-The findings of these additional studies, conducted by IIT Delhi, National Botanical Research Institute and the Centre for Soil and Water Conservation Research and Training Institute, were submitted to TNPCB and the Scientific Experts Committee (SEC) in February 2011.
+The findings of these additional studies, conducted by IIT Delhi, National Botanical Research Institute and the Central Soil and Water Conservation Research & Training Institute, were submitted to TNPCB and the Scientific Experts Committee (SEC) in February 2011.
 The IIT Delhi study recommended the site specific clean-up standard of 22.4 mg/kg for soil remediation.
 During this period, TNPCB and SEC met five times including two site visits to the factory.

 Subsequent to the findings of the above three studies, the Scientific Experts Committee, in May 2013, reconfirmed 20 mg/kg as the clean-up standard for soil remediation in the factory.
 Further to this, in February 2014, TNPCB has asked the Central Pollution Control Board (CPCB) of the Central Government of India to advise on the clean-up standard.
 In Dec 2014, the CPCB invited the NGOs for a meeting to understand their concerns on the remediation standard, but the NGOs did not participate.